GW Men's Rowing

 2028

 Alessandro is studying economics at George Washington University.
 He grew up in Saratoga Springs, NY, where he rowed for 4 years with Saratoga Rowing Association.
 Following the disruptions caused by COVID-19, Alessandro played a key role in rebuilding Saratoga’s rowing program, helping the team debut its first 8+ boat at both the Head of the Charles Regatta (HOCR) and Youth Nationals—their first appearance at these events in nearly 5 years.
+At GW he competes in the Freshman 8, his hobbies include photography, hiking, carpentry, and creative expression.

 Ethan Rosenthal